 I can’t tell you how long lentil minestrone has been on our list of recipes to develop for meal prep!
-I’m so glad it finally happened, and like all soup recipes, this is perfect for meal prep, it’s freezer-friendly and super customizable.
+I’m so glad it finally happened, and like all soup recipes, this is perfect for meal prep.
+Since it’s vegan and has no dairy it is completely freezer-friendly and super customizable.
 I love the light tomato flavor of this soup along with the hearty veggies and pasta, making this an excellent lunch option.

 Lentil Minestrone Recipe overview

-Here we’re using canned tomatoes, frozen veggies, short pasta and lentils for protein.
-So many easy pantry items!
+Here, we’re using canned tomatoes, frozen veggies, and a short pasta.
+We’ve added some lentils for protein.
+This one includes many easy pantry and freezer items!

-If you don’t want to use a bag of frozen veggies, try adding any of these.
-You can add these raw, but I recommend giving them a quick sauté first.
+If you don’t want to use a bag of frozen veggies (but honestly, this is why frozen corn and peas were invented!), try adding any of these fresh ones.
+You can add these raw, but I recommend giving them a quick sauté first in the pot before adding the stock.

 - shredded cabbage